Skip to content

 College

-This will teach you some of the skills you'll need to get a trainee position with a company.
+You could take a college course to learn some of the skills you need to get a trainee or apprenticeship position with a scaffolding or construction company.

 Apprenticeship

-This will usually take 18 months to complete.
-You'll do on-the-job training and spend time at a college or training provider.
+This can take up to 2 years to complete.
+You'll do on-the-job training and spend some time with a training provider off-site.

 Entry requirements